 Engage children in exploring food systems, food choice, and personal health!

-These curricula address the interplay of biology, personal behavior, and the present food system.
+These curricula address the interplay of biology, personal behavior, and more to the present food system.
 Our lessons and materials provide educators with the knowledge, skills, and resources to teach effective food and nutrition education.

 Our curricula is designed for a wide range of educators, such as: